-I never even considered having children when I was in my 20s – it was the furthest thing from my mind.
-I was too busy planning my own future, and having my nails done, because clawing your way up a rock face will wreck your manicure.
+Having children in my 20s was the furthest thing from my mind.
+I was too busy planning my own future and having my nails done, because clawing your way up a rockface will wreck your manicure.

-When I found out I was pregnant with my first kid, I literally fainted.
-I was utterly devastated, this was not part of the plan.
-“There must be some mistake” I thought, “isn’t there someone more qualified – I didn’t even apply for the job”.
-Ha!
-Little did I know.
-Life has a way of throwing you a curve ball to put things into perspective.
+I fainted when I learned of my pregnancy with my first child.
+I was devastated, as this was not part of the plan.
+“There must be some mistake,” I thought.
+“Isn’t there someone more qualified – I didn’t even apply for the job”.
+Little did I know life has a way of throwing you a curve ball to put things into perspective.

-Me: honey, you know if you wear your flippers, people will stare, some might laugh at you.
+Me: “Honey, you know if you wear your flippers, people will stare and some might laugh at you.
 You will battle to walk and you may not be able to play on the jungle gym.
 It’s not very practical.
-Are you sure you want to wear them to school?
+Are you sure you want to wear them to school?”

-Before I go on, let’s get one thing straight – I’m nowhere near perfect in this regard.
-Anyone who has lived with a toddler knows patience is very much a limited resource, and we run out quite frequently.
-What I can say however, is that the stock levels are much better managed.
-I don’t think I need to go too much into the various things that require patience as a parent, but what I realised to my surprise, was how much more patient I am with other people.
-When a car stalls in traffic, I will smile sympathetically rather than hoot aggressively.
-I’ve even been known to let a taxi in at rush hour.
-I’ve learned to be a better listener too.
-Little children really can’t articulate themselves very well, and often those temper tantrums are caused by the frustration of not being understood.
-I’ve realised, that even though adults can speak more eloquently – loads of people struggle with being misunderstood.
+I’ve learned to be a better listener, too.
+Little children really can’t articulate themselves very well and often those tantrums are caused by the frustration of not being understood.
+I’ve also realised that even though adults can speak more eloquently, loads of people struggle with being misunderstood.
 Communicating with a toddler has taught me how to not only listen, but understand what people are trying to say.
-Once you get a good grip on the psyche of a kid, you would be surprised at how well you decipher passive aggressive communication.
-It’s just grownups letting their inner child take the stage, really.
+Once you get a good grip on the psyche of a kid, you’ll be surprised at how well you decipher passive aggressive communication.
+It’s just grownups letting their inner child take the stage.

 I’ve learned to live in the moment, while keeping the bigger picture in mind.
-Every day I teach something, and learn something.
+Every day I teach something and learn something.
 I see the silver lining and often miss the cloud.
 I have meaningful, frivolous and downright ridiculous conversations with my kids daily.
-I’m less judgmental of other people, and shrug off criticism if I feel it’s unwarranted.
-I’m less critical of myself and others and I don’t judge as much.
-I still have my own views, but accept that just like me they are doing the best they can with what they have in their own way and if that works then good for them.
+I’m less judgemental of other people and shrug off unwarranted criticism.
+I’m less critical of myself and others, and I don’t judge as much.
+I still have my own views but accept that, just like me, they are doing the best they can with what they have.

-If you are ever having doubts that you are doing an excellent job as a mother – I strongly advise you to listen to what your kids have to say.
+If you ever doubt that you are doing an excellent job as a mother, I strongly advise you to listen to what your kids have to say.
 They really do give the best feedback.
 Nothing is more reassuring than seeing the evidence of your hard work as a parent.
-When your 3 year old holds the door for a lady, or when they write “mom” as an adjective for wonderful.
-When you see them being kind and compassionate to a smaller child or an animal.
-That’s the stuff that makes being a parent kind of awesome.
+When your three-year-old hold the door for a lady, or when they write “mom” as an adjective for wonderful; when you see them being kind and compassionate to a smaller child or an animal – that’s the stuff that makes being a parent kind of awesome.